Businesses maintain cash books to record both cash as well as bank transactions.

-A Cashbook has a cash column which shows cash available with the business and a bank column which shows cash at bank.
+A Cashbook has a cash column that shows cash available with the business and a bank column that shows cash at the bank.

 Bank also keeps an account for every customer in their books.
-All the deposits are recorded on credit side of customer’s account and withdrawals are on the debit side of their account.
+All the deposits are recorded on the credit side of the customer’s account and withdrawals are on the debit side of their account.
 An account statement is sent regularly to the customers by the bank.

-Sometimes the bank balances as per cash book and bank statement doesn’t match.
-In case balance available in the passbook doesn’t match the bank column of the cash book, the business should identify the reasons for the same.
-It is important to reconcile the differences.
+Sometimes the bank balances as per the cash book and bank statement doesn’t match.
+In case the balance available in the passbook doesn’t match the bank column of the cash book, the business should identify the reasons for the same.

-In other words, BRS is a statement which is prepared for reconciling the difference between balances as per cash book’s bank column and passbook on a given date.
+In other words, BRS is a statement that is prepared for reconciling the difference between balances as per the cash book’s bank column and passbook on a given date.

 Why Prepare a BRS?

-BRS is prepared on a periodical basis for checking that bank related transactions are recorded properly in cash book’s bank column and also by the bank in their books.
+BRS is prepared on a periodical basis for checking that bank related transactions are recorded properly in the cash book’s bank column and also by the bank in their books.
 BRS helps to detect errors in recording transactions and determining the exact bank balance as on a specified date.

 How to prepare a BRS